Former West German Chancellor Helmut Schmidt dies at 96

 At the same time, Schmidt dealt with the consequences of the 1973-74 energy crisis caused by the OPEC oil embargo, and later faced down a serious threat to West German democracy from a spree of attacks by Red Army Faction urban guerrillas.

 "We are mourning Schmidt and are proud that he was one of us.
-We will miss his powerful judgement and advice," tweeted current German SPD leader and Vice Chancellor Sigmar Gabriel.
+We will miss his powerful judgment and advice," tweeted current German SPD leader and Vice Chancellor Sigmar Gabriel.

 German Chancellor Angela Merkel praised Schmidt as a mastermind of international cooperation whose decisions continued to have an effect today.